-The Markley Division of Rosette Industries has an ineffective budgeting system that prevents them from fully understanding the causes of manufacturing variances.
-As a consequence, the division does not have the ability to (cannot) apply timely corrective measures to control costs.
+The Markley Division has an ineffective budgeting system that does not allow management to fully understand causes of variances.
+As a consequence, management cannot apply proactive corrective measures in to improve results

-Quantitative Analysis

-[(Examines the causes of the $32,600 unfavourable income variance (Q1)]
+Quantitative Analysis: Causes of the Q1 $32,600U IS variance

-Exhibit 1 shows the flexible budget data broken down by products and the different cost categories.
+Exhibit 1: Flexible budget and unit costs.
 The contribution margin per unit of metal is twice that of plastic.

-Exhibit 2 provides a Level 2 analysis by breaking down the static budget variance into flexible budget and sales volume variances for all line items in the division’s first quarter results.
-It is obvious that most of the variance comes from flexible budget variance ($41,100U) and not sales volume variance ($8,500F).
+Exhibit 2: L2 breakdown of static budget variance into flexible budget and sales volume variances.
+Most of the variance is due to flexible budget variance ($41,100U) and not sales volume variance ($8,500F).

-Exhibit 3 provides a Level 3 analysis by breaking down the variable manufacturing cost variances into price variances and efficiency variances for both plastic and metal chairs.
-Expect for 39,000U due to the higher price paid for plastic materials, most of the unfavourable variances come from efficiency variances.
-In addition, the plastic chair efficiency variance is significantly larger ($7,400U) than the metal chair efficiency variance ($2,600U).
-The spending variances are almost negligible (a total 600U for both metal and plastic chairs).
+Exhibit 3: L3 analysis of price, spending and efficiency variances.
+Except for 39,000U due to the higher price paid for plastic materials, most of the variances come from efficiency.
+Efficiency variance is larger for plastic ($7,400U) than that of metal ($2,600U), while spending variances are almost negligible ($600U).

-Exhibit 4 shows fluctuations that occurred in finished goods and raw materials inventory ($64,600) as a result of purchasing more materials that were required for manufacturing.
-For metal, the division manufactured more units than it sold ($25,000 in inventory increase), and for plastic it sold more than it produced for the period ($40,000 in inventory reduction).
-The net change in inventory value was $15,000 – these changes will not affect the income statement.
+Exhibit 4: The net change in inventory (Raw materials and finished goods) of $49,600 is coincidently equal to manufacturing variances from standard and will only affect the balance sheet, not the presented IS.

 Qualitative Analysis

-The major causes of Markley’s unfavourable profit performance include the purchase price and usage of direct materials, and in general terms the efficiency of the plastic chair manufacturing line as shown in Exhibit 3 (Q2a).
+The major causes of Markley’s negative Q1 performance are purchase price and material waste (Q2a).

-Because the status report published two months into the first quarter did not contain enough details regarding variances or actual costs, management was not able to implement corrective actions (Q2b).
+Since the status report did not contain details regarding variances, management was not able to implement corrective actions in manufacturing (Q2b).

-If the division would have more closely monitored the actual raw material prices, they could have modified the sales prices in order to maximize their profits (for plastic chairs) and market share (for metal chairs).
+The average higher price than budget for plastic ($10.50) might be due to management raising list price to account for higher raw material costs.
+(Q2b).

-Sales were higher than budgeted for plastic, which has a lower contribution margin (14% sales), and lower than budget for the Metal chairs, which carry a higher contribution margin (27%).
-Therefore the company should look into changing prices and/or commission plans.
+Sales were higher than budgeted for lower CM item (plastic @14% sales), and higher than budget for higher CM item (metal @27%).
+Management should look into changing prices and/or commission plans.

-A significant portion of the static variance is derived from standard variable manufacturing costs, as opposed to actual costs.
-We can therefore assign the variance to the purchasing department, but we cannot necessarily blame the purchasing manager since the raw material variance ($39,000) could be a result of higher market prices, higher quality raw materials or poor negotiation skills.
+A significant portion of the static variance can be assigned to purchasing because it is due to material costs.
+It could be the result of higher market prices, higher quality raw materials or poor negotiation skills.

-The company should try to reduce waste in manufacturing, especially for the metal line where waste rates are higher.
-This could be done by implementing Six Sigma or Lean Manufacturing principals, and enforced by integrating a waste reduction target in manufacturing management’s bonus pay.
+Since most of the efficiency variances come from waste, the company should embark on a waste reduction initiative.
+This could be done with minimal investments by implementing Six Sigma or Lean Manufacturing practices, and enforced by integrating a waste reduction target in manufacturing management’s bonus pay.

 Recommendation

-We recommend that Markley’s management adopt the following steps to improve the division’s operating income:

-Implement a flexible budget and update monthly in order to facilitate implementation of corrective actions.
+Implement flexible budget practices plan and compare to actual results on a monthly basis in order to facilitate implementation of corrective actions.

 Increase the sales prices of plastic chairs by $1.
 At the same time, decrease the price of metal chairs by $1.